cloudnative-pg/cloudnative-pg/docs/src/faq.md

 The easiest way is to explain declarative configuration through an example that highlights the differences with imperative configuration.
 In an imperative context, the state is defined as a series of tasks to be executed in sequence.
-So, we can get a 3 node PostgreSQL cluster by creating the first instance, configuring the replication, cloning a second instance and a third one.
+So, we can get a three-node PostgreSQL cluster by creating the first instance, configuring the replication, cloning a second instance, and the third one.

-In a declarative approach, the state of a system is defined using configuration, namely: there's a PostgreSQL 13 cluster with 2 replicas.
+In a declarative approach, the state of a system is defined using configuration, namely: there's a PostgreSQL 13 cluster with two replicas.
-This approach highly simplifies change management operations and when these are stored in source control systems like Git, it enables the Infrastructure as Code capability.
+This approach highly simplifies change management operations, and when these are stored in source control systems like Git, it enables the Infrastructure as Code capability.
 And Kubernetes takes it farther than deployment, as it makes sure that our request is fulfilled at any time.